maximelovino/festiv.al/server/README.md

 We insert into the database every event we send after a request, even if this event was already in the DB.
 The DB is only used to get back the details of the events if the user clicks on details.

-Every insertion has a TTL of 7200s, so it's removed from the DB after 2 hours.
+Every insertion has a TTL of 24h, so it's removed from the databse after that period.
+If a new request for the same event is made and the result is the same, the TTL is reset to 24h from that new request.